Alex7254/plant-ecommerce/README.md

 # plant-ecommerce

-Yarn install in backend and frontend to install dependecies for Strapi and Next
+Run `Yarn install` in backend and frontend to install dependecies for Strapi and Next